 Will I definitely be cared for in the way I ask?

-An Advance Care Plan is not legally binding, but anyone who is making decisions about your care must take it into account.
+An Advance Care Plan stating your wishes is not legally binding, but anyone who is making decisions about your care should take it into account.
 In some cases, it may not be possible to follow your wishes.
 For example you may prefer to be cared for at home, but you develop a new symptom that can’t be managed at home.
+You may find the information on Compassion in Dying's website useful.

 In these cases your healthcare team will always talk with you, or the person you have nominated to act on your behalf (see the section on Setting up a Lasting Power of Attorney), about the best way to care for you in the circumstances.